What picture books with BAME characters are out there now?

 Diverse picture books with BAME boy characters

 It’s not all doom and gloom!
 BAME boys do star in many wonderful picture books.
-We’ve made a list of our absolute favourites, and you see read it here.
+We’ve made a list of our absolute favourites, and you can see it here.
 I’ve even done mini reviews with sneak peaks inside each of the books on the list.
 So you can take a closer look at these fabulous stories.

 Further reading on diversity in children’s picture books